vcjain/docker-agent-demo/README.md

 - Provision 2 Ec2 instance on AWS.
 One instance will be used for Java Agent and another for ssh connection
 - While launching instance ensure to define public-private key

+* If you are working on single machine, then you can follow steps in SSHAgent-lab.md file to set up same machine as slave for practice. *

 ## Configuring Jenkins